Characterisation of Locally Compact Abelian Groups Having Spectral Synthesis: Derivations and localization

 holds for each $\widehat{\mu}, \widehat{\nu}$ in $\mathcal A(G)$.
 For each natural number $n\geq 1$, the continuous linear operator $D:\mathcal A(G)\to \mathcal A(G)$ is called a {\it derivation of order $n+1$}, if the bilinear operator

 is a derivation of order $n$ in both variables.
 All constant multiples of the identity operator on $\mathcal A(G)$ are considered derivations of order $0$.
 Finally, we call a linear operator on $\mathcal A(G)$ a {\it derivation}, if it is a derivation of order $n$ for some natural number $n$.
-It is easy to see that all derivations on $\mathcal A(G)$ form an algebra with unit.
-The elements of the subalgebra generated by derivations of order not greater than $1$ are called {\it polynomial derivations} -- in fact, they are polynomials of derivations of order at most $1$. .2cm
+It is easy to see that all derivations on $\mathcal A(G)$ form an algebra with unit, which is the identity operator.
+The elements of the subalgebra generated by derivations of order not greater than one are called {\it polynomial derivations} -- in fact, they are polynomials of derivations of order at most one.
+Derivations on the Fourier algebra are completely characterized by the following result.